d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 On the flip side, if $(X,Y)$ is a pair of continuous random variables, then the *differential joint entropy* is defined as $$H(Y \mid X) = - \int_x \int_y p(x,y) \ \log p(y \mid x) \ dx dy.$$

-In addition, the naturalness of above definitions alludes that the entropy of a pair of random variables is the entropy of one plus the conditional entropy of the other, *i.e.*,
+In addition, the naturalness of above definitions alludes that the entropy of a pair of random variables is the entropy of one plus the conditional entropy of the other, i.e.,

 $$H(X,Y) = H(X)+H(Y \mid X).$$